leapicard/DGINN/README.md

    -v  verbosity of the commands.   (default False)
 ```

-## 2/ CCDSquery
+### 2/ CCDSquery

-In the etc folder, a script entitled CCDSquery.py is included.
-This script allows the user to download the CCDS sequences of human genes, by providing the properly formatted file obtained through HGNC.
+CCDSquery.py allows the user to download the CCDS sequences of human
+genes, by providing the properly formatted file obtained through HGNC.
-This file should at least contain a column titled "Approved symbol" and another titled "CCDS accession".
+This file should at least contain a column titled "Approved symbol"
+and another titled "CCDS accession".

 ```
 python3 DGINN/etc/CCDSQuery.py -h